Author Instructions

 MANUSCRIPT TYPES

-Full Articles
+Research Articles

 Full and comprehensive reports describing original research presented in the standard format of Abstract, Introduction, Methods, Results, Discussion and References.
 The main text (excluding references, tables, and figure legends) should not exceed 6000 words.
+We also welcome concise short reports, wherein the authors may combine Results and Discussion sections.

 Reviews and Mini-reviews